Updated Oct 10 2022

 This is the most exhausted I’ve been in my entire life.
 Why, you ask?
 It’s because I just left Miami Carnival, where I played Mas.
+For more videos and pictures, follow me on TikTok and YouTube.
+Or, you can follow my journey on Instagram.

 Let me explain what all that means.
 According to amplifyafrica, ” Carnival in Trinidad & Tobago originated in the late-eighteenth century and was born out of resistance.
 French planters, slaves, and freed people of color from neighboring islands immigrated to Trinidad following the Spanish Cedula of Population Edict of 1783.
 Shortly after immigration, the French settlers, and freed people of color alike held annual masquerade balls.
 The slaves, who were excluded from the masquerades, decided to enact their own form of Carnival in the slave quarters where they were allowed a modicum of freedom.
 Their merriments came to be known as ‘Canboulay’ or ‘Cannes Bruleés’ since they were held at the same time as the burning and harvesting period for sugar cane.”